This is a brief glimpse into the serendipitous lives and times of the MIT Blackjack Team, one of the most enduring legends of contemporary gambling.

 Jeffrey ‘Jeff’ Ma

 Once his MIT Blackjack Team days were over, Jeff founded a sports stock market website called PROTRADE, which, unfortunately, is no longer active.
 Jeff also co-founded Citizen Sports and made a fortune when Yahoo! bought it in 2010; published the book The House Advantage: Playing the Odds to Win Big in Business, and is the CEO and founder of tenXer, a company that develops software to manage developers.
 Currently, Jeff is a sports columnist for ESPN.
-You can read his columns here.
+You can read more about Jeff here.

 The math whiz who graduated from Harvard University in 1991 said in an interview with the Boston Globe that her blackjack days were behind her.
 Today she’s an attorney with Boston’s famous Ropes & Gray firm.
 She is recognized as a top attorney in business litigation, one of the best lawyers in America, and has been nominated for several awards, including the Chamber USA Women in Law Award and the Best Lawyers Antitrust Lawyer of the Year.